top of page

 To be further inclusive we understand that some members may take part in races that do not fit into the Grand Prix race distance categories above, for example, a 7 mile race.
 These are classed as wildcards.
 The following points explain the technicalities of wildcard races in detail:

-• If the race distance falls into one of the scored distances listed below in "Age Graded Scoring Distances", but is not one of the distance categories listed above, it will count as a wildcard, e.g. 6kms, 4miles, or 12kms.
-The score for the wildcard will be accurate since it falls into one of the scored distances.
+• If the race distance falls into one of the scored distances listed below in the "Age Graded Scoring Distances" section, but is not one of the race categories above that count towards your points total, it will be classed as a wildcard, e.g. 6kms, 4miles, or 12kms etc. The score for the wildcard will be accurate since it falls into one of the age graded scored distances.

-• If the race distance does not fit into one of the scored distances below, for example a 7 mile race, it will be scored as if it was a 10k but also counted as a wildcard.
+• If the race distance does not fit into one of the age graded scored distances, for example a 7 mile race, it will be scored at the next scorable distance down, so a 7 miler would be scored as if it was a 10k and classed as a wildcard.
 This means in reality, the points scored are unlikely to be as high as running an actual 10k but it does mean points will still be scored.

 Age Graded Scoring Distances